soapstonerestonhoa/soapstonerestonhoa.github.io/_docs/reston-association.md

 RA activities are funded primarily by assessments, established by its Board of Directors each year, against all residential property.
 (RA annual assessments are billed separately from Soapstone Cluster Association’s quarterly assessments.)

-Additional information is available at http://www.reston.org/.
+Additional information is available at [Reston Association](https://www.reston.org/).

 The RA offices are located at 12001 Sunrise Valley Dr, Reston, VA 20191.
 The telephone number for information is (703) 435-6530.